-Meaning of Status Return: If this status is received as an initiation interrupt in response to an REQS or RESS, the typewriter is ready to accept a new command.
+If this status is received as an initiation interrupt in response to an REQS or RESS, the typewriter is ready to accept a new command.

 If this status is received as a termination interrupt, it indicates the command execution was error free and the card reader is ready to accept a new command.

-Action taken by GEEPR: On Initiation and Termination: Status returns are passed back to user program.
-Major Status: Attention (0010) Substatus: None (000000) Meaning of Status Return: This status indicates the typewriter is unable to accept an instruction because of some inoperable condition.
-Action taken by GEEPR: and Termination: The typewriter is inoperable.
-GEIOS will initiate On Initiation a "Write Alarm" to the console which will cause the sounding of an audio alarm.
+On Initiation and Termination: Status returns are passed back to user program.

+Major Status: Attention (0010) Substatus: None (000000)

+This status indicates the typewriter is unable to accept an instruction because of some inoperable condition.

+On Initiation and Termination: The typewriter is inoperable.
+GEIOS will initiate a "Write Alarm" to the console which will cause the sounding of an audio alarm.
 The sounding of this alarm notifies the operator of the inoperable state of the typewriter.